jmcnamara/rust_xlsxwriter/README.md

   [wasm-xlsxwriter](https://github.com/estie-inc/wasm-xlsxwriter).
 - `rust_decimal`: Adds support for writing the [`rust_decimal`](https://crates.io/crates/rust_decimal) `Decimal`.
-- `ryu`: Adds a dependency on `ryu`.
-This speeds up writing numeric worksheet cells for large data files.
+- `zmij`: Adds a dependency on `zmij`.
+This speeds up writing numeric worksheet cells by around 10%.
 See the [Performance] documentation.

 A `rust_xlsxwriter` feature can be enabled in your `Cargo.toml` file as
 follows: